 There are several different types of oral anabolics.
 Andriol, which is a pill form of testosterone undecanoate, is commonly prescribed to men to treat low testosterone.
 Other orals, like Anavar and Dianabol, are common among those who want to gain muscle mass and improve their overall athletic performance.

 For the most part, orals are known for their ability to cause significant liver damage in a short period.
 Some, such as Andriol, are very mild when compared to others, like Dianabol.

 Injectable Anabolics –

-These types of steroid are given in doctors’ offices or at home, and they are also common among athletes and bodybuilders.
+These types of steroids are given in doctors’ offices or at home, and they are also common among athletes and bodybuilders.
 Some of the most well-known injectables include Trenbolone, Deca Durabolin, and Primobolan Depot.

 These do not cause liver damage like orals, but they should still be used responsibly.
-Taking too much for too long, or taking injectables without the proper supplementation and post cycle therapy, can lead to irreversible side effects like testicular atrophy and Gynecomastia.
+Taking too much for too long, or taking injectables without the proper supplementation and post-cycle therapy, can lead to irreversible side effects like testicular atrophy and Gynecomastia.